ECTS - Food Control and Legislation

 Course Learning Outcomes The students who succeeded in this course;

-• Comprehend the significance of food quality control and legislation
+• Understand the importance of food control and food legislation.

 Course Content Basic concepts of food quality control and legislation, legal regulations related with food, in Turkey and World, factors corrupting the food safety, their effects on health and related legislations.